TomShen1234/IoT-Platform/README.md

 Replace `<port number here>` with the port number you plugged in your switch into.
 Replace `<name of control>` with the display name of the switch (displayed in the app).

+To get help with the GPIO port number on the Raspberry Pi, see http://pinout.xyz.

 For multiple switches on one devices, follow this pattern:

 ```